 The standard definition of a verb

 Most people think of verbs simply as “action words.”
-It is true that verbs denote actions, but saying that a verb is only an “action word” does not tell the full story.
+While verbs certainly do describe actions, saying that a verb is only an “action word” does not tell the full story.
 What about verbs such as know, like, and want?
-When a person knows something, they do not perform any kind of action.
-Then there are verbs such as can, must, and will which denote things that one cannot do at all — no one would ever say, “I am musting,” or “I am going to must today,” yet must is a verb.
+A person does not perform any kind of action when they know something.
+And then there are verbs such as can, must, and will which describe things that a person doesn’t do at all.
+No one would ever say, “I am going to must today.”
+Yet must is a verb.

 Transitive and intransitive verbs

-When most people think of verbs, they think of what are known as intransitive verbs–verbs which can make sense when they stand alone.
+When most people think of verbs, they think of what are known as intransitive verbs.
+These verbs make sense when they stand alone.
 An example of an intransitive verb is work.
-“I work,” is a simple sentence in which the verb work makes sense without additional information.
+“I work” is a simple, complete sentence.

-There are also transitive verbs that require additional information.
-For instance, the verb like cannot stand on its own–the sentence, “I like,” does not make sense.
-The reader is missing essential information and will wonder what it is that the speaker likes.
-“I like skiing,” “I like pizza,” and “I like spending time with you,” all make sense because the reader has the information required by the verb like.
+Verbs that require additional information to make a complete sentence are called transitive verbs.
+For example, like cannot stand on its own and is, therefore, a transitive verb.
+The sentence “I like” does not make sense.
+The reader is missing essential information.
+Sentences such as “I like skiing” and “I like it when you call me Gummy Bear” make sense because the reader has the information required by the verb like.

 Lexical and auxiliary verbs

-Auxiliary verbs are not often thought of when one thinks of verbs, but these multi-purpose verbs are very useful.
+Auxiliary verbs are not often thought of when one thinks of verbs.
+However, as the previous example shows, they can be very useful.

-Additionally, auxiliary verbs can be used for emphasis.
-Let’s say you live in New York, and you have told somebody this, but she doesn’t believe you.
-You would not emphasize your statement by repeating it with the emphasis on the verb live—“I live in New York!”
-You would use the auxiliary verb do and emphasize that instead — “I do live in New York!”
+Let’s say you live in New York.
+You have told somebody this, but she doesn’t believe you.
+You would not emphasize your statement by repeating it with the emphasis on the verb live: “I live in New York!”
+You would use the auxiliary verb do and emphasize it instead: “I do live in New York!”